Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 Needs to be tested.

 - **Self Heal Clause**: All heal (HP recovering) moves (including weapons, spells, skills, consumables) that can target the user himself must target the user himself.

-Hopefully it can replace the old Heal Clause.
+The aim is to provide a choice to remove the old heal clause which is harder to track, and create a different meta which induces different builds.

 ### Reverse mirror match rules